kienstra/bootstrap-widget-styling/readme.txt

 Twitter Bootstrap 3 or later.

 = Will this change the rest of my page's styles? =
-No, this doesn't output any stylesheets.
+No, this doesn't use a stylesheet.
 It only formats widgets so they can use Bootstrap styles.

 == Screenshots ==